Sweet and Sour Shrimp

 Scale

-• 1 1/2 lb large shrimp, peeled and deveined, fresh or thawed from frozen, tails on or off
+• 1 1/2 lb large shrimp, peeled and deveined, tails on or off

 • 1 red bell pepper, cut into 1-inch pieces